hayato-m126/launch_arg_sample/README.md

 # launch arg sample
-This is demo package to describe lauch argument bug.
+This is demo package to describe ~~launch argument bug~~ how to set a launch argument that includes character colon.

 ## problem
-If string argement includes colon <span style="color: red; ">:</span> , launch process will die.
+If a string argement includes colon <span style="color: red; ">:</span> , launch process will die.

 ![demo](./demo.gif)

-## how to use
+## demo command

 ```shell
 # launch process will die